| | |

 is no room for a lazy person in Heaven.
 Why does God want us to

+be rich?
+All riches come from Him.
 I Chron.
 29:12: “Both riches and honour come of thee, and

 thou reignest over all, and in thine hand is power and might;